top of page

 By Amy Morgan

+Cardiac arrest is defined as when the heart stops beating – a life-ending condition that can be caused by a heart attack or brought on by arrythmia, also known as an abnormal heartbeat.
 Signs of heart attack vary greatly, even between men and women, Dr. Baum said.
 Chest pain described as pressure, heaviness, “somebody sitting on their chest,” is a hallmark.
-Women may experience pain that radiates to their shoulder or jaw or gastrointestinal pain.
+Women may experience pain that radiates to their shoulder or jaw.
+Don’t dismiss heartburn, which is one of the most common complaints – and especially if it is unusual and doesn’t resolve after taking typical antiacid medication.
 If experiencing symptoms, Dr. Baum advises to take an aspirin, which has been clinically proven effective in reducing tissue damage in case of heart attack or stroke and seek medical attention immediately.
-Call 911 or have someone drive the patient to the nearest emergency room, he said.
+Call 911 or have someone drive you to the nearest emergency room.

 physicians premier.jpg